 Located on the corner of Bourke Street and William Street ourselves, our experiences from that day have given us a deep appreciation of the trauma inflicted on the people of our beautiful city.

-We offer our support, knowledge and services to you.
-We are all victims of this event, but for those who were witness and are suffering psychological difficulties, are injured or have had a family member die, help is available.
+We offer our support, knowledge and services to all victims of the attack.
+If you or a family member were witness and are suffering psychological difficulties and/or are injured, help is available.

 It will not change what happened, but it can represent some acknowledgement of the wrong that has occurred.

-The circumstances surrounding the deaths suffered around Bourke Street will be investigated by a Coronial Inquest.
+The circumstances surrounding the deaths suffered around Bourke Street is now being investigated by a Coronial Inquest.

 Inquests are public hearings concerning deaths caused by accidents or in unnatural or unexpected circumstances.